 The most severe teen crashes occur at night.
 Night driving is more dangerous because of limited visibility, fatigue, and drinking drivers on the road.

-With a Level 2 License, teens cannot drive from midnight to 5 a.m.
-However, many serious teen driver crashes occur between 9 p.m. and midnight.
+With a new license, young teens have night driving restrictions that vary by state.
+Many serious teen driver crashes occur between 9 p.m. and midnight.

 Bad weather makes driving more dangerous for all drivers.
 However, teen drivers do not have enough experience to react safely in bad weather.